 What Is There to Eat?

-One thing to remember is IKEA stores are huge, and because of their size, they are typically located away from towns and restaurants.
-No worries, IKEA knows you will get hungry while you shop so they cater to their customers, there are two places to eat in most IKEA stores.
+One thing to remember is IKEA stores are enormous, and because of their size, they have typically located away from towns and restaurants.
+No worries, IKEA knows you will get hungry while you shop, so they cater to their customers, there are two places to eat in most IKEA stores.

 The main restaurant is a cafeteria where shoppers can dine on IKEA Swedish meatballs, potatoes, wrap sandwiches, chicken, and veggies.
 Offerings change, and there are daily specials.
 If your schedule is flexible, visit the IKEA West Chester Special Offers page before heading out.
 There is information on specials and when customers can eat free.